 NAME OF STUDENT WORKER:

 DATE AND TIME OF VIOLATION:

-DATE AND TIME OF DISCUSSION WITH EMPL OYEE:
+DATE AND TIME OF DISCUSSION WITH EMPLO OYEE:

-REASONS FOR VER RBAL/WRITTEN WARNING
+REASONS FOR VERH BAL/WRITTEN WARNING

-A. UNSATISFACTORY ATTENDANCE ( ) late in reporting to work - no notice ( ) missed shift (at least 30 minutes late) - no not ( ) left office without permission for non-work re ( ) left office before end of shift without sufficien ( ) other elated reason during shift nt reason
+A. UNSATISFACTORY ATTENDANCE () late in reporting to work - no notice () missed shift (at least 30 minutes late) - no notice () left office without permission for non-work relace () left office before end of shift without sufficient () other ated reason during shift reason

-B. UNSATISFACTORY PERFORMANCE ( ) failure to keep confidentiality of office busine ( ) failure to clean up and close all areas before le ( ) failure to sign off computer(s) ( ) failure to attend to office duties promptly/prop ( ) failure to be courteous and helpful to the public ( ) other eaving the office perly ic
+B. UNSATISFACTORY PERFORMANCE () failure to keep confidentiality of office business () failure to clean up and close all areas before lea () failure to sign off computer(s) () failure to attend to office duties promptly/prope () failure to be courteous and helpful to the public () other erly

-C. ABUSE OF PRIVILEGES ( ) guests behind the desk area ( ) inappropriate behavior in the office ( ) other
+C. ABUSE OF PRIVILEGES () guests behind the desk area () inappropriate behavior in the office () other

 D. BREAKING UNIVERSITY POLICY

 REMARKS:

 ACTION PLAN:

 (supervisor) (date)

 (student) (date)